beyondelastic/gitops-tkgs/README.md

 ## Add the Supervisor cluster to ArgoCD

-1. Logon to your Supervisor Cluster as administrator and create a service account in a vSphere Namespace (argocd system-namespace) kubectl create serviceaccount argocd-sa -n ese
+1. Logon to your Supervisor Cluster as administrator and create a service account in a vSphere Namespace (argocd system-namespace)
+kubectl create serviceaccount argocd-sa -n ese

-2. Create a rolebinding within the vSphere Namespace that you want to deploy to Kubectl create rolebinding argo-edit-binding --clusterrole=edit --serviceaccount=ese:argocd-sa -n usercon
+2. Create a rolebinding within the vSphere Namespace that you want to use as a target
+Kubectl create rolebinding argo-edit-binding --clusterrole=edit --serviceaccount=ese:argocd-sa -n usercon

 Note: To onboard additional vSphere Namespaces, create the same rolebinding in the new namespace and add the namespace to the managed namespaces under the ArgoCD cluster configuration

-3. Add the Supervisor Cluster to ArgoCD via argocd CLI argocd cluster add x.x.x.x --service-account argocd-sa --system-namespace ese --namespace usercon
+3. Add the Supervisor Cluster to ArgoCD via argocd CLI
+argocd cluster add x.x.x.x --service-account argocd-sa --system-namespace ese --namespace usercon

 After adding the Supervisor cluster to ArgoCD you can decide if you want to create the ArgoCD applicaitons via the UI or to use the manifests [here](argocd-config)

-Argo CD repository, configmap and application manifests in argocd-config/ TKC manifest in tkc-config/
+Argo CD repository, configmap and application manifests in argocd-config/
+TKC manifest in tkc-config/
 VM Services manifest in vmservice/

 Rersources mentioned in this blog post https://beyondelastic.com/2021/07/29/gitops-with-argo-cd-on-vsphere-with-tanzu/ can be found in old/.
 However, try to follow the new approach mentioned above.